noir-lang/noir/yellow-paper/docs/addresses-and-keys/addresses-and-keys.md

 **Requirements:**

 - [Nice to have]: A "tagging" keypair that enables faster brute-force identification of owned notes.
-  - Note: this is useful for rapid handshake discovery, but it is an optimisation, and has trade-offs (such as more data to send).
+  - Note: this is useful for rapid handshake discovery, but it is an optimization, and has trade-offs (such as more data to send).
 - [Nice to have]: The ability to generate a sequence of tags between Alice and Bob, in line with our latest "Tag Hopping" ideas.

 Considerations: